mulderp/mulderp.github.com/_posts/2013-02-27-A-custom-rails-stack-with-chef.md

 title: Building a flexible Rails Stack with Chef
 tags: chef server chef-solo
 ---

+Edit: This is an overview article.
+More details on wrapping Ruby with Chef can be found in [this post](2013-12-11-Chef-and-Rubies.md).

 Most of us who develop Ruby based web applications will know that the setup and configuration of a stack of web infrastructure can be tricky:

 * building Rubies including Gemsets often require libraries that look like strings of [captcha's](http://en.wikipedia.org/wiki/CAPTCHA)